slash2009/XWMM/README.md

 * It will be reviewed and merged as soon as possible by someone who understands what's going on.

 - - -

-### To Do

-Features not yet working (incomplete list):

-* Managing genres and actors (although these can be changed on a per movie/TV/music basis)

-Due to XBMC's current API not supporting the following features they will not be implemented:

-* Changing artwork